-- 1. Maintaining a Master's Portfolio during the program that successfully demonstrates the student's mastery of the program outcomes.
-This electronic portfolio must be started at the beginning of the program and shared with the student's academic advisor at least once during each semester for the advisor hold to be released for the student to register. - 2.
-In addition, NP students are required to successfully complete the Simulated Certification Exam on the first attempt with a score within the acceptable range (see course materials.)
+1. Maintaining a Master's Portfolio during the program that successfully demonstrates the student's mastery of the program outcomes.
+This electronic portfolio must be started at the beginning of the program and shared with the student's academic faculty.

+2. In addition, APRN students are required to successfully complete the Simulated Certification Exam on the first attempt with a score within the acceptable range (see course materials.)
 Those students not passing the simulated certification exam on the first attempt will be given the option of completing an Oral Examination or working with faculty in a remediation course that includes another simulated certification exam.